-Please note that all the system utilities and drivers are designed for Win 9x operating systems only.
+Please note that all the system utilities and drivers are designed for Win 9x / 2000/ME/NT operating systems only.
 Make sure your operating system is already installed before running the drivers installation CD-ROM programs.

-- 1. Insert the AV40/AV40R bundled CD-ROM into your CD-ROM drive.
+- 1. Insert the AV49/AV49N bundled CD-ROM into your CD-ROM drive.
 The auto-run program will display the drivers main installation window on screen. - 2.
 Select the "Install Mainboard Software" bar to run into sub-menu. - 3.
 Choose "Install VIA Driver" and complete it. - 4.
-Choose "Install AC97 Sound Driver" and complete it. - 6.
-Choose "Install promise 20265R RAID Driver" bar to run readme windows if you need install drivers.
-(AV40R only) - 7.
+Choose "Install Audio Device Driver" and complete it. - 5.
+Choose "Install USB2.0 Driver" and complete it. - 6.
+Choose "Install LAN Driver(AV49N)" and complete it. - 7.
 Return to the main installation window and exit from the auto-run drivers installation program.